RS485/LogisticsPipes/resources/assets/logisticspipes/book/en_us/dev_zero_guides/crafting.md

 Requesting something that is already in stock is useful, but requesting something that is not in stock, but we can craft, is even better and forms the basis of one of a LP network’s most powerful features.
-Crafting Pipes tell the network that it can take a set of ingredients and feed them to the machine to which it is attached to to create something else.
+[Crafting Pipes](item://logisticspipes:pipe_crafting) tell the network that it can take a set of ingredients and feed them to the machine to which it is attached to create something else.
 As a quick test of this, let’s set up automatic crafting of wood planks using wood logs.
-Craft a Crafting Pipe and a Logistics Crafting Table to connect it to.
+Craft a Crafting Pipe and a [Logistics Crafting Table](item://logisticspipes:crafting_table) to connect it to.
 As before, we will need to use the Compiler and Programmer to create the Crafting Pipe.